Muda (convoy): Muda of Barberia

 The Barberia muda was created to increase and stabilize the commercial relations between Venice and the port cities of the Barbary Coast, the Sultanate of Granada, and the Crown of Aragon.
 Departing from Venice, the muda headed towards the ports of Aragonese Sicily and, after stopping in Syracuse, it set sail towards Tripoli, Djerba, and Tunis, the major centers of the dominions of the Hafsid dynasty.
-From Tunis it then landed in the ports of the Kingdom of Tlemcen making stops at Béjaïa, Algiers and Oran, then from there it left for Malaga in the Sultanate of Granada and then sailed along the coast of Spain up to Valencia and Tortosa.
+From Tunis it then landed in the ports of the Kingdom of Tlemcen making stops at Béjaïa, Algiers and Oran, then from there it left for Málaga in the Sultanate of Granada and then sailed along the coast of Spain up to Valencia and Tortosa.
 Established on 10 December 1436, it was decommissioned in 1533, remaining operational for almost a century.

 Muda of Trafego

 It was established in 1460 and was directed to Tunis and, sailing along the coast of Africa up to Alexandria in Egypt, it arrived at Beirut and Modone.